The Conference offers a platform to various stakeholders in the cocoa and chocolate industry

 This year, the Chocoa Conference will not only provide a platform for discussion on sustainability and quality.
 The Conference will be part of the Chocoa Trade Fair, allowing the participants to get in direct contact with cocoa producers from all over the world.

-The Conference has for ambition to bring about more than just a one-off discussion.
+The ambition of the Chocoa Conference is to bring about more than just a one-off discussion.
 During the first edition of Chocoa, the Royal Tropical Institute launched the Cocoa Connect website, a digital platform where knowledge about sustainable cocoa and networks is being shared.
 The results of these discussions have been presented during Chocoa's Conference 2014.

-If you want to speak at the Conference, benefit from the discount tickets for NGOs and scientific institutions or for any other question feel free to send us an email at email@example.com.
+If you want to speak at the Conference, benefit from the discount tickets for NGOs and scientific institutions or for any other question feel free to send us an email.